-- The dyno sheets below were, for the most part, generated with 1250 kits.
+- Except as noted, the dyno sheets below weregenerated with 1250 kits.
 Over time, we will be replacing these 1250

-dyno sheets with 1275 versions, but for now, just assume 2-3% more power over the entire rpm range for a 1275 as compared to a 1250.
+dyno sheets with 1275 versions as appropriate, but for now, just assume 2-3% more power over the entire rpm range for a 1275 as compared to a 1250.

 The Basic Conversion